Bipinsakariya/ReactNativeTypescriptDemo/README.md

 ## Folder structure:
 This template follows a very simple project structure:
 - `src`: This folder is the main container of all the code inside your application.
-- `redux`: This folder contains all redux files[actions,reducers].
-   - `actions`: This folder contains all actions that can be dispatched to redux.
-   - `reducers`: This folder should have all your reducers.

 - `components`: Folder that contains all your application components.
 - `constants`:  Folder that contains all your application constants like API’s , user fields.
 - `Navigation`: Folder that contains AuthNavigator and TabNavigator.